vbwx/finddup/Manual.md

     Only compare files matching the pattern _glob_.

-    Run `perldoc Text::Glob` to learn about pattern syntax.
-    Don't forget to put the pattern in quotes if it contains wildcard characters!

 - **-X** _glob_

     Do not compare files matching the pattern _glob_.

-    Run `perldoc Text::Glob` to learn about pattern syntax.
-    Don't forget to put the pattern in quotes if it contains wildcard characters!

 - **-i**